sks147/themythicalengineer/_posts/2020-09-20-mongodb-auto-expire-documents-using-ttl-index.md

 As you can see that `expireAfterSeconds` is set to `0` here, which means record will expire at the value set to `expireAt` field by the application.

 You can use modify your logic anytime to set the value of `expireAt` field without any downtime.

-Please feel free to ask any question in the comment section below.